oliver1112/LightningDeals/README.md

 ## Frontend
+visit [my website](http://54.82.200.161/) or watch website demo for specific website frontend implementation.

+The complete code of frontend can be seen in the [frontend folder](https://github.com/oliver1112/OnlineOrder/tree/main/frontend).
+I use React and JavaScript in this project.
+Some components are imported from Ant Design for efficient design.
+There are 4 main components under the App.js: SignupForm, LoginForm, FoodList, MyCart.
+- SignupForm: displays signup form and sent signup response to backend
+- LoginForm: display login form and checks user identity and get user data from backend database.
+- FoodList: displays restaurant food data in the card list.
+Users can add food they like into their cart.
+- MyCart: displays order items and total price in the cart.
+User can checkout and empty their cart.

 ## Ideas for Future Work
-- Add restaurant owner function to helper owner add restaurant or modify menu.
+- Add restaurant owner function to helper owner manage restaurant order or modify menu.
 - Add real checkout function with paypal API
 - Improve UI to attract more users.
+- Improve AWS tier to get HTTP response quickly.